ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 * Video files,
 * Translations

-**IMPORTANT:** Removing sprites is only safe if you fix any objects that could have them assigned upon restoring a save.
-Same goes for clips assigned to View Frames, and fonts used on GUI.
+**IMPORTANT:** Removing sprites is only safe if you fix all objects that could have them assigned upon restoring a save.
+The same goes for clips assigned to View Frames, and fonts used on GUIs.

 In scripts:
 * User types (structs) may be added; but if you change the size of a regular struct while having variables of that type in your script - that would also change the size of these variables, and may break saves.
-Managed structs *may* be changed in size without breaking a save, but this requires special approach ([see below](GameSavesCompatibility#an-issue-of-dynamic-objects)).
+Managed structs *may* be changed in size without breaking a save, but this requires a special approach ([see below](GameSavesCompatibility#an-issue-of-dynamic-objects)).
 * Macros,
 * Functions and attributes, and generally - function code itself,
-* For same reasons - changing existing dialog scripts,
+* For the same reasons - changing existing dialog scripts,
-* Local variables (inside functions) may be added and removed freely because they are not saved, because AGS does not allow to save game while inside a script function
+* Local variables (inside functions) may be added and removed freely because they are not saved, because AGS does not allow the game to save while it is inside a script function

 ### An issue of dynamic objects

-The pointers which are global variables are part of script's total variable size, and so adding or removing them in script will result in save break.
+The pointers which are global variables are part of script's total variable size, so adding or removing them in script will result in the save breaking.
-The *managed objects themselves* are stored not in script's variable memory, but in their own memory pool.
-They are also written to save file awhole, and loading this save will restore original managed object with its original size.
-Therefore, changing their sizes in new version of the game don't break previous saves.
+The *managed objects themselves* are not stored in the script's variable memory, but in their own memory pool.
+They are also completely written to the save file, and loading this save will restore the original managed object with its original size.
+Therefore, changing their sizes in a new version of the game doesn't break previous saves.
-However, there's a number of potential problems with that and these has to be resolved if you like to maintain save compatibility.
+However, there's a number of potential problems with that and these have to be resolved if you want to maintain save compatibility.

 Consider a simple dynamic array:
 <pre>